VCU-Soft-Functional-Materials-Lab/Peel-Trace-Evaluation-for-Soft-Substrates/GOVERNANCE.md

 Repository access should be reviewed when:

-- a project becomes public
-- a manuscript is submitted or accepted
-- a student graduates or leaves the project
+- a student graduates or leaves the project;
-- an outside collaborator joins or leaves
+- an outside collaborator joins or leaves;
+- repository visibility changes;
+- a manuscript is submitted or accepted;
+- a GitHub Release is created;
-- a release or DOI archive is created
+- a Zenodo archive or DOI record is created or updated;
-- repository ownership or maintenance responsibility changes
+- repository maintenance responsibility changes.